syncfusion-content/xamarin-docs/Xamarin/Scheduler/WeekView.md

 layout: post
 title: Customize WeekView at Syncfusion SfSchedule for Xamarin.Forms
-description: Learn how to Customize the schedule WeekView in SfSchedule control in Xamarin.Forms
+description: Learn how to customize the scheduler week view settings and its appearance in SfSchedule control in Xamarin.Forms
 platform: xamarin
 control: SfSchedule
 documentation: ug